fbpx

 Architecture school never showed me how to sell.

-Neither did I learn how to date or find a woman, I did it myself, the hard way.
+Neither did I learn how to date or find a woman.

-Actually, selling can be harder than dating, if you don’t know how to play the rules.
+Actually, selling can be harder than dating if you don't know how to play by the rules.

 You pour your heart and soul into every design, but there's one crucial skill that can make or break your success: